ObesityHub/robokop-rags/README.md

 RAGS_BASE_GRAPH_URL=None
 ```

 Alternatively, if you already have a knowledge graph from a Neo4j 3.5 admin dump, copy your dump file and rename it so it matches the path below.
 Create the neo4j_data directory if it doesn't exist.
-It's fine to overwrite an existing one.
 ```
 <workspace>/neo4j_data/graph.db.latest.dump
 ```